Murder of Bobby Kent: Events before the murder

-Bobby Kent, the son of Iranian immigrants Fred and Farah Kent (originally surnamed Khayam), attended South Broward High School in the South Florida suburb of Hollywood, Florida.
+Bobby Kent, the son of Iranian immigrants Fred and Farah Kent (original surname was Khayam), attended South Broward High School in the South Florida suburb of Hollywood, Florida.
 According to Tim Donnelly, who prosecuted all the conspirators for this murder, one attorney described Kent as "like Eddie Haskell.
 All the parents loved him in the neighborhood, but the kids looked at him a different way."

 Marty Puccio is an Italian-American, and was raised Catholic.
-Kent and Puccio had known each other since third grade, had lived on the same block in Hollywood, Florida since that time, and were good friends as teenagers.
+Kent and Puccio had known each other since third grade, had lived on the same block in Hollywood, Florida, since that time, and were good friends as teenagers.
 Bad blood, however, existed between the two.
 Puccio felt "ill-will and hatred" towards Kent, who would bully and pummel him.

-Both sets of parents were wary of the friendship as well.
-Puccio's parents, Martin Sr. and Veronica, were concerned because Marty often returned from being with Kent bleeding or covered in bruises.
-Fred Kent thought of Puccio as a wayward slacker who had no future (Puccio was a high school dropout) and felt the friendship with his son would destroy the future he was helping him build.
-Frequent gym-goers, both boys were rumored to use steroids, which, in Kent's case, according to testimonial accounts, significantly contributed to his erratic, aggressive behavior.

 Kent and Puccio had experimented with making gay porn movies, hoping to distribute them to local shops.
-Neither Kent nor Puccio actually participated in these movies, but, rather, allegedly directed them and coaxed a Florida man in his 40s to perform on camera.
+Neither Kent nor Puccio actually participated in these movies, but, rather, directed them and coaxed a Florida man in his 40s to perform on camera.
 Kent tried to peddle a movie, titled Rough Boys, to porn shops across South Florida.
 None took him up on the offer, due to the poor audio and video quality as well as the lack of any sexual activities in the film beyond the man dancing nude and playing with a dildo.